ryanpickering/honours-research-project/updates/post4.1-nov-20.md

 			- wikis as place for this as well.
 - Piecing together stories from experience: manipulation of game experience/material as organizing/drawing from the FONDS

+While this list isn't perfect certainly, it does give some good material for me to work with and for someone to see where my thought process is headed.
+Before this exercise I was worried about the amount of material I had to work with, but now I'm feeling a lot more confident on a) what material I have at this point, and b) where this project is headed.